1757 - French invasion of Hanover – Preparations and initial moves

 - Bussy-Lameth (2 sqns) from Toul

-On February 17 1757, William Pitt asked the House of Commons to assist the King of Great Britain in the constitution of an Army of Observation in Hanover and in the financing of his Prussian ally.
+On February 17, William Pitt asked the House of Commons to assist the King of Great Britain to raise an Army of Observation in Hanover and to finance his Prussian ally.

 On February 18, Lieutenant-General Comte d'Estrées pledged to the Court of Vienna to engage a French army of 105,000 men on the Lower Rhine.

-On February 21, the British House of Commons granted 200,000 £ to the king.
-The Duke of Cumberland was then appointed by the king for the command of the Army of Observation.
+On February 21, the British House of Commons granted £200,000 to the king.
+The king appointed the Duke of Cumberland to command the Army of Observation.

 On February 21 and 22, Belle-Isle held a conference to make preparations for the assembly of a French Army on the Lower Rhine.

-On February 24, Louis XV promoted the Comte d'Estrées to the dignity of maréchal, assigning him Maillebois as maréchal général des logis and M. de Lucé as intendant.
+On February 24, Louis XV promoted the Comte d'Estrées to the title of maréchal, assigning him Maillebois as maréchal général des logis and M. de Lucé as intendant.